Oil burner

-The maintenance involved in a gun burner usually is a replacement of the nozzle used to atomize the fuel, replacing the filter located at the air handler, replacing the fuel filter on the heating oil system from the tank, cleaning out any soot or deposits in the heat exchanger of the furnace, and ensuring the system is in good working order, and also involves checking and adjusting the fuel-air mixture for efficiency with a combustion analyzer.
+The maintenance in a gun burner usually involves a replacement of the nozzle used to atomize the fuel, replacing the filter located at the air handler, replacing the fuel filter on the heating oil system from the tank, cleaning out any soot or deposits in the heat exchanger of the furnace, and ensuring the system is in good working order.
+It also involves checking and adjusting the fuel-air mixture for efficiency with a combustion analyzer.

-If a heating oil burner runs out of oil it often must be primed to be restarted.
+If a heating oil burner runs out of oil, it often must be primed to be restarted.
 Priming involves purging any air from the fuel lines so that a steady flow of oil can find its way to the burner.

-If an oil burner wears out it can usually be upgraded and replaced with a more efficient modern burner.
-If the heat exchanger wears out that requires a new furnace.
-Oil furnaces will last nearly forever if maintained regularly ensuring the heat exchanger is vacuumed out and cleaned.
-Oil burners deposit soot in the heat exchanger which is an un-even insulator.
-The heat distribution in the heat exchanger is un-even, causing wear on this critical steel part causing an eventual cracking.
+If an oil burner wears out, it can usually be upgraded and replaced with a more efficient modern burner.
+If the heat exchanger wears out, a new furnace is required.
+Oil furnaces can last decades if maintained regularly ensuring the heat exchanger is vacuumed out and cleaned.
+Oil burners deposit soot in the heat exchanger, which insulates unevenly and causes temperature gradients and uneven stresses throughout the steel, potentially leading to cracking.
 Annual or every other year tune-ups guarantee this wear is far reduced.
-Oil furnace lifespans of fifty to seventy-five years with regular service are not uncommon compared to an average wear out of natural gas furnaces every twenty years.
+Oil furnace lifespans of 50-75 years with regular service are not uncommon, compared to the approximately 20-year lifespan of natural gas furnaces.

 Fuel injection

-Fuel is injected into the combustion chamber by a spray nozzle.

-The nozzles are usually supplied with high pressure oil.
-Because erosion from friction with the oil, and possible blockage due to lumps in it, they need replacement when worn.
-Fuel nozzles are usually rated in fuel volume flow per unit time e.g. USGal/h (U.S. Gallons per hour).
+Fuel is injected into the combustion chamber at high pressure by a spray nozzle.
+Fuel nozzles are usually rated in fuel volume flow per unit time e.g. US gallons per hour.

 A fuel nozzle is characterized by three features: